BenAuxier/baas_becking_fumigatus/bioinformatics/README.md

 **PCA.sh** (Based on https://github.com/fungalsnelderslab/2024_Dutch_fumigatus/tree/main/pca_plotting)
 This script was performed to make the PCA with all three populations.
 Since at first there was a group of outliers that were scewing the data visualization, additional filtering was performed based on the PC values in R.
 The isolates that would be removed were listed in the .txt file that would than filter them, and re-do the plink analysis.
+The output of this analysis is also used for the the clonal analysis.

 **HF_LF_Fst.sh** (Based on https://github.com/fungalsnelderslab/2024_Dutch_fumigatus/tree/main/pca_plotting)
 This script compares the whole genomes of the LF and HF populations by calculating the Fixation Index for every 10 kb.